tsirbunen/cookbook/README.md

 - css styling

 Conventions:
-Move as much of the styling "out" of the component to the below css objects so that it is easier to see the relevant component parts.
+Move as much of the styling "out" of the component to the below css section so that it is easier to see the relevant component functionality.